What You Should Know About Fire Safety In Schools

 - Maintaining fire alarm systems for detection and warning of fire.

-- Obtaining and maintaining a complete inventory of fire safety in schools equipment.
+- Obtaining and maintaining a complete inventory of fire safety equipment in school.

 - Maintaining a high level of training and awareness of students (pupils), staff and other users of the school building.

 - Conduct fire drills at regular intervals throughout the year.
 According to research, most common fire hazards in schools are due to arson, overloaded electrical systems, fuel store areas with high oxygen concentration or insufficient protection, materials that produce toxic fumes when heated.
 There are objects that block fire exits, incorrectly installed wiring, misuse of electrical appliances, and lit candles left unattended.

 Students need to be trained by firefighters on how to use some of the firefighting equipment like fire extinguishers, taking notice of any electricals left unattended and candles not blown out.
 School authorities should make sure that electrical wiring is regularly inspected on the premises.
 Also, they should practice fire safety among the users of the school facility e.g, unplug electrical appliances when not in use and replace damaged or old electrical cords.

 - Install detection systems such as heat detectors, smoke detectors, alarm systems and break glass pint, among others.

 - Put in place a Fire Action Emergency Plan so that students and teachers know what to do in case a fire breaks out and carry out periodic or regular fire drills or evacuation drills.

 - Have fire safety signage in any installation e.g. showing the direction of the exits and location of extinguishers.